kokke/tiny-regex-c/README.md

 	- An open bracket.
 	- Nothing if the group is capturing, and ? if it isn't.
 	- A list of modifiers in any order
-	- An equals sign if the group is a lookaround (doesn't 'eat' any characters); an exclamation mark if the group is inverted; a colon if the group has any characters between the open bracket and the colon, and nothing otherwise.
+	- An equals sign if the group is a lookaround (doesn't 'eat' any characters); an exclamation mark if the group is an inverted lookaround; a colon if the group has any characters between the open bracket and the colon, and nothing otherwise.
 	- A regex.
 	- A close bracket.

-	Note that a capturing inverted group (e.g. (!:regex) ) will always capture nothing.
+	You cannot do a capturing lookaround (=regex), (!regex).
 - For testing, [exrex](https://github.com/asciimoo/exrex) is used to randomly generate test-cases from regex patterns, which are fed into the regex code for verification.
 Try `make test` to generate a few thousand tests cases yourself.
 - Small code and binary size: <1000 SLOC, ~6kb binary for x86.
 Statically #define'd memory usage / allocation.
-- Compiled for x86 using GCC 8.3.0 and optimizing for size, the binary takes up ~5kb code space and allocates ~0.2kb RAM:
+- Compiled for x86 using GCC 8.3.0 and optimizing for size, the binary takes up ~6kb code space and allocates ~0.2kb RAM:
   ```
   > gcc -Os -c re.c
   > size re.o
    text    data     bss     dec     hex filename
-	5354     208      72    5634    1602 re.o
+   5797     208      72    6077    17bd re.o

   ```